-AutoPhone (optional)
+Phone Now (optional)

-By placing a magnet on the telephone receiver, your hearing aids automatically switch the telephone program on when the receiver is close to your ear.
+By placing a magnet on the telephone receiver, your hearing aids automatically switch on the telephone program when the receiver is close to your ear.
 When you remove the receiver from your ear, the hearing aids automatically return to the previous listening program.

-NOTE: Ask your hearing care professional to enable AutoPhone as one of your programmes.
+NOTE: Ask your hearing care professional to enable Phone Now as one of your programs.